fsferrara/blog/source/_posts/blogging-with-octopress-and-jekyll.markdown

 <!--more-->

+**Update** - Actually I used Octopress for few days.
+Then I moved to a very similar static site generator: [Hexo](https://hexo.io/).
+Hexo is easier to use and quite compatible with the Jekyll blog format.
+Additionally, Hexo runs with nodejs :-)
+Have a look at the [source code with instructions](https://github.com/fsferrara/blog).

 ## Prepare the Jekyll environment

 The first drawback is that you need to set-up a local dev environment in order to be able to generate a static website on your machine.
 For Jekyll/Octopress you need several tool: git, ruby with bundler, and a javascript runtime.